This perfected recipe makes the best Moist Vanilla Cupcakes with 5 Foolproof Science Tips to ensure a fluffy, melt-in-your-mouth texture.

 - Soft butter.
 Unsalted is called for but salted is just fine, but halve the amount of salt in the recipe.

-- Large eggs, warmed.
+- Large eggs, warmed to room temperature.
 We are going to whip the whites first, and warm whites whip better.
 Also, cold eggs would harden the soft butter.
 The yolks contain lots of emulsifiers to help the butterfat incorporate with liquid ingredients to yield a smooth-crumbed cake.
 Keeping the ingredient temperatures the same makes sure we harness that superpower.

 - Whole milk, warmed as well to room temperature.
 We do this because once you’ve created that luscious foam of air bubbles trapped in a soft butter matrix, you don’t want to add cold milk and harden the butter again.
 Furthermore, having your ingredients the same temperature makes for a smoother, more uniform batter and reduces the guesswork in baking time.
 See quick warming tips below.